 Scripture provides some ways to deal with this.
 Regarding that nugget of truth… 1 Thessalonians 5:21 provides, But examine all things; hold fast to what is good.
 And regarding hope… Jeremiah 29:11 promises, “For I know what I have planned for you,’ says the Lord.
 ‘I have plans to prosper you, not to harm you.
 I have plans to give you a future filled with hope.- New English Translation.

 Francis Schaeffer in his work “How Shall We Then Live” used the phrase “true truth.”
 How sad that truth now requires some delineation between all the shades of with is real.
-I want to say that truth is true.
-It is not based perspective or belief.
-It is true regardless of how I see, think, or feel about it.
+I want to say that truth is TRUTH.
+It is not based a perspective or belief.
+It is true regardless of how you or I see, think, or feel about it.
+It is what is!

-Today when someone says, “I hope you will be there” implies the possibility for you not to be there.
+Today when someone says, “I hope you will be there” it implies the possibility for you not to be there.
 Biblical hope is not at all like we use the word.
 It is far more grounded in the concept of truth.
 It is better understood as inevitable.
 It will take place.
 It will happen.
-This is how God uses hope.
+This is how God uses hope (a future promise).

 The Fundworker Podcast wants to give biblical truth and hope.
 On this show we will strive to follow two great commandments.
 You know the two Jesus said encompasses the whole of the law “Love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the first and greatest commandment.
 The second is like it: Love your neighbor as yourself.
 All the law and the prophets depend on these two commandments.” -Matthew 22:37-40

 The primary guiding principle of the Fundworker podcast is Galatians 5:6, “the only thing that matters is faith working through love.”
 I will endeavor to live this in thought, word, and deed.
 To bring you truthful tips and advise that will give you hope and success.
-A funding stream!
-Freeing you to pursue your passion and calling without having to worry about money.
+Showing you how a funding stream frees you to pursue your passion and calling without having to worry about money.
 After all, this is tentmaking for the 21st century!

 Our culture and society has largely gone the way of Hebrews from the Bible.
 They had God’s blessing and watchful eyes keeping them safe and prosperous.
 But they always declined in this sin spiral until God sadly corrected them.
 They would be sorrowful and repent finally to be restored.
-Seven times this cycle of sin, suffering, sorrow, salvation can be seen in their history.
-It seems the USA is doing the same cycle.
+Seven times this cycle of sin, suffering, sorrow, salvation can be seen in their old testament history.
+It seems the USA is embracing that same cycle.

 The church is in decline and prayer is not allowed anymore at public events.
 Tolerance toward other beliefs is given tremendous leeway but Christianity is being banned in many ways.
 With attendance waning in our churches the giving has decreased.
 Churches are trying to do as much as they can with as little as they can.
 So there is less money for church programs and salaries.
 Less money coming means less going out so the giving for missionaries isn’t as available.

-Two income families takes a toll on the family.
+The two income families scenario is takeing a toll on the family.
 Moms and dads able to spend less time at home.
 A second income is often needed.
 Working remotely or in a virtual business is on the rise.
-The craziness of the world over global virus response has changed the way working at a brick and mortar location is viewed.
+The craziness of the world over global virus response has changed the way working at a brick and mortar location is doing business.
 What does all this mean?
-While some look to the media and government for answer and other toward God or both.
+While some look to the media and government for answer and others toward God or both.
 One thing is certain.
 The internet, the digital world is getting larger.
 Expanding at a wild pace in ways never dreamed of prior to this.

 With so many options and ways to spend money online people are quickly adopting new ways to spend money.
 The brick and mortar methods are reassessing how to shift their emphasis to capture what they are losing.
-Government agency are trying to find more ways to interface with people.
+Government agencies are trying to find more ways to interface with people digitally.
 Schools are using distance education at an incredible rate.
-Individuals out of necessity or desire are getting onboard to supplement or replace their traditional jobs.
+Individuals out of necessity or desire are getting onboard to supplement or replace their traditional jobs with online options.

 This internet based business isn’t new.
 It has been around for years but the explosive growth is more recent.
 People are using the internet for almost everything now.
-You can get everything you need from your computer and have it shipped or delivered or downloaded immediately.
+You can get everything you need from your computer and have it shipped, delivered or downloaded immediately.

+But how can you get into this?
 Who do you learn from?
 Who do you listen to?
 Who do you follow?
-How do you know it is real or hasn’t been photoshopped?
-Seems the screaming used car salesman from the old TV days has found a new soapbox.
-He will sell you a way to walk away from your current job and make more money staying at home binge watching every season of Grey’s Anatomy while your computer makes your bank account grow like the national debt.
-According to them you can get their new system, add their new plugin, join their group, use their new product, buy their new software to learn their secrets way to like magic make thousands of dollars while you sleep.
-(Your actual results may vary!)
-They will tell you in the fine print … that they can’t promise you this new “shiny thing” will give you the same results because they don’t know you or your situation!
+How do you know what is real and hasn’t been photoshopped?
+It seems the screaming used car salesman from the old TV days has found a new soapbox.
+He will sell you a way to walk away from your current job and make more money staying at home binge watching every season of Downton Abbey while your computer makes your bank account grow like the national debt.
+According to them you can get their new system, add their new plugin, join their group, use their new product, buy their new software to learn their secrets way to make thousands of dollars while you sleep like magic.
+(Fine Print: Your actual results may vary!)
+They will tell you in the disclaimer… that they can’t promise you this new “shiny thing” will give you the same results because they don’t know you or your situation!

-Opportunity for having a second income from the internet is attractive.
+While it is true the opportunity for having a second income or primary income from the internet is attractive and doable.
 But, who do you trust?
 What is the truth?
 How can you know which option is best?